When looking for a delicious treat, next time try this 4 ingredient vegan salted caramel made completely vegan and gluten free.

 Back in the days of eating dairy, we made homemade caramels with grandpa every Christmas; it’s still one of my fondest family memories!
-This caramel sauce is one of my all-time favorite veganized recipes because of how similar it is to the real thing.
+This vegan salted caramel sauce is one of my all-time favorite veganized recipes because of how similar it is to the real thing.

 Trader Joe’s sells a great canned coconut cream that works perfectly for this recipe!
 It’s slightly different from full fat coconut milk.
 It’s a bit creamier and thicker, but you can also substitute it for the layer of cream in a can of coconut milk.
 Without shaking the contents of the can, open and scoop out the fat, leaving the liquid behind.